Yen wobbles as traders process trade deal and political uncertainty

 PHOTO

-Currency traders focused on Wednesday on the yen, which see-sawed as they weighed speculation about the future of Japanese Prime Minister Shigeru Ishiba against U.S. President Donald Trump's announcement of a trade deal with Japan.
+TOKYO/LONDON - Market focus was on the yen on Wednesday, which traded choppily as traders weighed speculation about the future of Japanese Prime Minister Shigeru Ishiba against U.S. President Donald Trump's announcement of a trade deal with Japan.

-The Japanese currency initially hit its strongest level since July 11 at 146.20 per dollar on the trade news but flipped to losses after reports Ishiba intends to step down next month following a bruising upper house election defeat.
+The yen initially hit its strongest level since July 11 at 146.20 per dollar on the trade news but flipped to losses after reports Ishiba intends to step down next month following a bruising upper house election defeat.

-Ishiba said the reports he had already decided to resign were "completely unfounded", and the yen recovered to leave the dollar last down 0.23% at 146.33 yen.
+Ishiba said the reports he had already decided to resign were "completely unfounded", and the yen recovered somewhat and was last steady on the day at 146.83 to the dollar.

 The trade deal - which lowers tariffs on auto imports and spares Tokyo from punishing new levies - affects the yen both because of what it means for the economy and also the Bank of Japan, which has been cautiously raising interest rates.